• Home

 • Ammonia refrigeration plant

-• Flour and fine foodstuffs such as potato starch
+• Flour and fine foodstuffs such as potato starch, proteins, spices, herbs and rusks

 Learn More

-DSEAR assessments are a legal requirement where substances are present that could cause harm.
-It's a complex subject, but out easy to follow reports make compliance easy to achieve.
+DSEAR assessments are a legal requirement under Article 5 of the regulation where substances or processes are present that could cause harm.
+It's a complex, technical subject, but our easy to follow, comprehensive reports make compliance easy to achieve.

 Contact us